anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 - [IBC in Solidity](https://github.com/hyperledger-labs/yui-ibc-solidity)

 Operational notes:
-1. We should bundle the Ethereum full node with the `namada` daemon executable.
+1. We will bundle the Ethereum full node with the `namada` daemon executable.